mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

-  create     Create a BRAIN and set the default BRAIN. download   Downloads all the files related to a BRAIN. list       Lists BRAINs owned by current user. load       Loads an inkling file into the given BRAIN. log        Display logs from remote training. push       Uploads project file(s) to a BRAIN. sims       Retrieve information about simulators.
+  create     Create a BRAIN and set the default BRAIN. download   Downloads all the files related to a BRAIN. list       Lists BRAINs owned by current user. log        Display logs from remote training. push       Uploads project file(s) to a BRAIN. sims       Retrieve information about simulators.